~ The Beginning ~

 · ~ 1 beautiful Shabbat @ the Jewish house filled with Carlebach melodies, dvar torahs, and motzei-shabbat jamming

-· ~ 1 million bioluminescent sea plankton that completely blew my mind (In Goa)
+· ~ 1 million bioluminescent, glowing sea plankton that completely blew my mind (In Goa)

 · ~ 1 helluva wacky, intense, action-filled time

-While these first two weeks in the south were filled with adventure and change, the real intensity came when I ventured north to begin my yoga course—the second chapter of the India journey.
+While these first two weeks in the south were filled with spontaneity and change, the real intensity came when I ventured north to begin my yoga course—the second chapter of the India journey.

 ~ A Friendly Reminder ~